 The Deposit Treadmill

-How long it actually takes to save a 20% home deposit across five of Greater Western Sydney's first-home-buyer suburbs — once you account for the fact that prices keep moving while you save — computed from ~2.2 million NSW Government sale records.
+How long it actually takes to save a 20% home deposit across five of Greater Western Sydney's first-home-buyer suburbs, once you account for the fact that prices keep moving while you save.
+Computed directly from NSW Government sale records, with the sale count behind each median shown in the tables.

-The finding.
-In 4 of 5 suburbs, a household saving $2,000/month can never catch a 20% deposit on the median house — the price rises faster than the savings accumulate.
-But the median unit stays within reach in every one of them (under 5 to ~8 years), because unit growth has been far milder.
-And in one suburb — Parramatta — both houses and units are correcting, so the deposit target is actually falling.
-The honest first-home story in these suburbs is “buy the unit, not the house” — and the maths is below.
+In 4 of 5 suburbs, a household saving $2,000/month can never catch a 20% deposit on the median house: the price rises faster than the savings accumulate.
+But the median unit stays within reach in every one of them (under 5 to about 8 years), because unit growth has been far milder.
+One suburb, Parramatta, is different: both houses and units are correcting, so its deposit target has stopped rising rather than fallen further out of reach.
+We hold a declining target steady instead of projecting the drop forward, so the honest read in these suburbs is simple: the unit is reachable, the house mostly is not.
+The maths is below.

 Units are where first home buyers actually buy in these suburbs, and unit growth has been far milder than house growth.
-At a $2,000/month savings rate, a 20% unit deposit is reachable in roughly four-and-a-half to eight years across all five — and in Parramatta the unit market is correcting, so the target is falling.
+At a $2,000/month savings rate, a 20% unit deposit is reachable in roughly four-and-a-half to eight years across all five.
+In Parramatta the unit market is softening rather than rising, so the target is at least not getting further away.

 SuburbMedianSales12-mo growth20% depositYears to save*